18 Oct 2012

 Planning – FA Level 2 Coaching Session – Part 1

-Using my experience as an FA Level 2 football Tutor, I am going to give my views on the best way to plan, structure, organise and coach the practical elements of an FA Level 2 soccer coaching session.
+Using my experience as an FA Level 2 football Tutor, I am going to give my views on the best way to plan, structure, organise and coach the practical elements of an FA Level 2 football coaching session.
 This particular session will evolve over a series of articles, this is part 1, so to get all the information and updates, why not follow us on Facebook and Twitter, and watch some of our great videos on YouTube.
 You can expect more of these kinds of articles to come, so stay tuned.

 In this first blog I am going to explore the pre planning thought process, prior to actually putting the Football Coaching Session Plan together.